BryanASM/bryansmMemoryGame/README.md

 # bryansmMemoryGame
-A cool mamory game in JS
+A cool memory game in JS